NREL/sparkctl/docs/tutorials/run_python_spark_jobs_spark_connect.md

-# Run Python jobs on a Spark Cluster with Spark Connect
+# Run jobs with Spark Connect

 In this tutorial you will learn how to start a Spark cluster on HPC compute nodes with the sparkctl command-line interface and then run Spark jobs in Python through `pyspark-client` with the Spark